quillienlab/quillienlab.github.io/content/_index.md

 Here are some of the things we are interested in:

-- **Causal explanation**: how do people efficiently communicate the content of their causal models of the world?
+- **Causal reasoning**: how do people use causal models to reason about the world?
 How do they assign causal responsibility?
 One of the main outputs of this line of research has been a theory of how people judge the relative causal responsibility of the different factors that led to an event.
 See [here](/Quillien%202020%20actual%20causation.pdf) for a short paper, [here](/Quillien%20&%20Lucas%202023.pdf) for a much longer paper, and [here](/Quillien%20&%20Barlev%202022.pdf) for a real-world case study.
+We also explore how causal information informs [categorization](/Marchant et al 2023.pdf).

 - **Theory of mind**: how do people predict and explain the behavior of other agents?
 We have built computational models of how people infer the weight that others put on their welfare (see [here](/Quillien%20Tooby%20and%20Cosmides%202023.pdf) and [here](/Quillien%202023.pdf)), and proposed a new theory of the folk concept of intentional action (see [here](/Quillien%20&%20German%202021.pdf)).

-- **The role of causality in conceptual structure**: concepts are in part defined by representations of causal relationships; for example it is part of the concept 'bird' that birds can fly because they have wings.
-See [here](/Quillien%202018.pdf) or [here](/Marchant%20et%20al%202023.pdf) for general considerations, and [here](/Quillien%20&%20German%202021.pdf) for a case study.
+More recently we have been exploring how theory of mind can work efficiently in the face of cognitive resources limitations (see [here](\Quillien & Taylor-Davies 2025 preprint.pdf))

 {{</textpic>}}